Flatiron Health: Group Inboxes

 We ended up building the group inboxes in a different order than originally planned – the scheduling inbox was built before the prior auth inbox.

-We shared progress on the scheduling inbox as it was being built with live demos and feedback sessions, and it’s currently in beta with 10 practices.
+We shared progress on the scheduling inbox as it was being built with live demos and feedback sessions.
+Because of delays to the project, when I left Flatiron in June 2018, it was in beta with 10 practices.
 The overall feedback was very positive, and we caught and responded to a few refinements:

 - Rescheduling appointments was a common case we didn’t account for – needed to be prioritised by the earliest date they were previously scheduled for to make sure patient was informed in time.